 3. Focus on YouTube SEO

-YouTube is also the second most popular search engine with more than 3 billion searches per month, surpassing Bing and Yahoo combined.
+YouTube videos rank in top 10 of Google search far more frequently than any other types of videos.
+According to Forbes, YouTube is also the second most popular search engine with more than 3 billion searches per month, surpassing Bing, Yahoo, and AOL combined.

 A) Make Your Video SEO Friendly

 The filename, the title, the description—all these elements affect your rankings.

 - Video Title – Crafting a compelling video title is a balancing act—you have to make the title SEO friendly and make it clickable.
 Ideally, you should follow the same convention in your video titles as you would in your blog posts: to get clicks and shares, include keywords as well as power words.